Federal covid relief package could lift Metro through pandemic budget problems

 “I don’t want to see transit agencies like [Metro] have to permanently slash service because of the effects of the pandemic,” Sen. Mark R. Warner (D-Va.) said in a statement.
 “These emergency relief funds will help prevent draconian service cuts and worker layoffs and ensure that Metro can keep operating to serve essential workers, federal government employees, and others who continue to depend on public transportation.”

-MTA officials said Monday the agency expects to receive about $6 billion from the rescue plan.
+MTA officials said Monday that the agency expects to receive about $6 billion from the rescue plan.

 “Critically, it will also further offset covid’s impact and help protect against devastating service cuts and layoffs in the years ahead where we still face deficits,” MTA Chairman Patrick J. Foye said in a statement.